 [top]Routes of Administration:

 When they're taken orally, they are absorbed through the gastrointestinal tract.
 When taken orally, they go through the liver before exerting action on the rest of the body.
 Benzodiazepines are extensively metabolized by the enzymes in the liver known as the Cytochrome P450 enzymes.
 These enzymes are involved in the first-pass metabolism of many drugs.
-When benzodiazepines (and other drugs) are taken orally approximately 50% undergoes first-pass metabolism.
-This metabolism deactivates the drug and lessens it's effect.
+When benzodiazepines (and other drugs) are taken orally approximately 50% undergoes first pass metabolism.
+This metabolism deactivates the drug and lessens the effect.